DISKUTIL(8) System Manager's Manual DISKUTIL(8)

 Device refers to a volume.
 Ownership of the affected disk is required.

-name fromDevice
+[force] format name fromDevice toDevice

 If force is not given, and the first partition has a resizable file system (e.g. JHFS+), the file system will be preserved and grown in a data-preserving manner; your format and name parameters are ignored in this case.
 If force is not given, and the first partition is not resizable, you are prompted if you want to format.
-You will also be prompted to format if the first partition has an (HFS) Allocation Block Size which is too small to support the required growth of the first partition; see the -b option for newfs_hfs (8).
+You will also be prompted to format if the first partition has an (HFS) Allocation Block Size which is too small to support the required growth of the first partition; see the option for (8).

 If force is given, the final resulting partition is always (re)formatted.
 You should do this if you wish to (re)format to a new file system type.
 You will be prompted to confirm.